jgadsden/musescore-tin-whistle/README.md

 MuseScore wil now list more tin whistles types under 'World Music' 'Woodwinds'.
 Once the tin whistle staff is added to the score, then there is no need to keep this instrument file in the 'Instrument List 2' extension.

+The Tin Whistle, basically a metal 6 hole Flageolet, types are in order of physical size:
+* "F Tin Whistle" tuned to F, used for keys F, Dm and Gm (plus B♭)
+* "D Tin Whistle" tuned to D, used for keys D, G, Bm and Em
+* "C Tin Whistle" tuned to C, used for keys C, F, Am and Dm
+* "E♭ Tin Whistle" tuned to E♭, used for keys Cm and Fm (plus E♭ and A♭)
+* "B♭ Tin Whistle" tuned to B♭, used for keys Gm and Cm (plus B♭ and E♭)

+Tuning to D is by far the most common, so "Tin Whistle" is the same as "D Tin Whistle".